100prznt/Rca.EzoDeviceLib/README.md

 ## Hardware
 For fast hardware integration there is a cool project from [Whitebox](https://github.com/whitebox-labs).
-The [Tentacle T3 HAT](https://github.com/whitebox-labs/tentacle-raspi-oshw) accepts 3 EZO devices, two of them are electrically isolated.
+The [Tentacle T3 HAT](https://github.com/whitebox-labs/tentacle-raspi-oshw) accepts three Atlas Scientific EZO™ devices, two of them are electrically isolated.

 ## Credits